MedVertical

 Yes.
 Use --ig=./ to point at your local IG directory and --corpus=./test-corpus/ to validate against a set of test resources.
 This is how IG authors use Records for regression testing.

-Any CI system that runs Node.js: GitHub Actions, GitLab CI, Azure Pipelines, Jenkins, CircleCI, Bitbucket Pipelines.
-The CLI is distributed via npm (npx @records-fhir/cli).
+The CLI workflow is designed for any CI system that runs Node.js: GitHub Actions, GitLab CI, Azure Pipelines, Jenkins, CircleCI, and Bitbucket Pipelines.

 Records produces a pass/fail signal as a CI check result.
 Whether that check is required to pass before merge is configured in your CI system's branch protection rules — Records does not impose policy.